• Skip to primary navigation

 Home » DESSERTS

-Strawberry Oatmeal Bars with Blueberries
+Strawberry Oat Bars with Blueberries

 Made with fresh, juicy strawberries, plump blueberries and a buttery oat crust, these strawberry oatmeal bars are perfect for breakfast, snacks, or dessert.